Quantum cellular automata for quantum error correction and density classification

+with $c^{(j)}_{i,t}=[\mathbb{1}^{(j)}_{i,t}-\sigma^{(z,j)}_{i,t}]/2$.
+For each $i$, $t$ and $j$, Eq.~\eqref{qtlv} can also be decomposed into 3 Toffoli gates and one CNOT [see Figs.~\ref{fig1}(h),(i)].
 Since TLV works on two $n/2$-cell strings at each time step, QTLV acts on a total of 6 strings.
-One can, however, break each time step into two moves, one made of Toffoli gates ($t\to t+1$) and one made of CNOT gates ($t+1\to t$), so that a total of 4 strings are used per time step.
-The global rule and locality-preserving properties of QTLV are discussed in~\cite{Suppl_Mat}.
+One can, however, break each time step into two moves, one made of Toffoli gates ($t\to t+1$) and one made of CNOTs ($t+1\to t$), so that a total of 4 strings are used.
+The global rule and locality-preserving properties of Q232 and QTLV are discussed in~\cite{Suppl_Mat}.

-\emph{Simulation results.}--- Having quantized the 232 and TLV CAs, it is insightful to quantitatively access their QEC capabilities in different noise scenarios.
-We start with the analysis of the original CAs.
-Fig.~\ref{fig2} shows numerical evaluations of the average number of time steps (each corresponding to one application of noise followed by the CA rule~\cite{Suppl_Mat}) necessary for the majority of cells of an all-0 initial configuration to be simultaneously found in state 1 (i.e., a logical flip).
+\emph{Simulation results.}---Having quantized the 232 and TLV CAs, we now quantitatively assess their QEC capabilities.
+We start with the original CAs.
+Fig.~\ref{fig2} shows numerical evaluations of the average number of time steps (each corresponding to one application of noise followed by the CA rule~\cite{Suppl_Mat}) necessary for the majority of cells of an all-0 initial configuration to be simultaneously found in state 1 (logical flip).
 We denote this quantity by flip time (FT).
-For each lattice size $n$ and single-cell (physical) state-flip probability $p$, 10000 orbits were sampled through Monte Carlo.
-For comparison, we also provide corresponding plots for the global-voting case, applying noise $1+\Delta$ times before global read-out and correction take place~\cite{Suppl_Mat}.
+For each lattice size $n$ and single-cell state-flip probability $p$, 10000 orbits were sampled through Monte Carlo.
+For comparison, we also provide corresponding plots for global voting, applying noise $1+\Delta$ times before global read-out and correction take place~\cite{Suppl_Mat}.
 Since time is measured in CA steps, the global-voting operational time $1+\Delta$ accounts for a possible delay $\Delta$.
-Fig.~\ref{fig2}(a) shows that for 10 cells global voting with $\Delta=1$ already underperforms TLV.
-In fact, recent experimental realizations of the quantum repetition code showed measurement times at least one order of magnitude larger than gate-application times~\cite{google}, so that $\Delta \gtrsim 5$ for realistic scenarios~\cite{Suppl_Mat}.
+Fig.~\ref{fig2}(a) shows that for 10 cells global voting with $\Delta=2$ already underperforms TLV.
+Recent experimental realizations of the quantum repetition code showed measurement times at least one order of magnitude larger than gate-application times~\cite{google}, so that $\Delta \gtrsim 5$ for realistic scenarios~\cite{Suppl_Mat}.